Skip to content

 How it works

-Playback is built on the libretro API, a cross-platform standard that provides a consistent interface for emulators.
-This technology allows:
+libretro is a cross-platform API that provides a common interface for emulators.
+Playback uses it to:

 Core selection